-- WARNING: There is a danger of a new battery exploding if it is incorrectly installed.
+WARNING: There is a danger of a new battery exploding if it is incorrectly installed.
 Replace the battery only with the same or equivalent type recommended by the manufacturer.
-For more information, see the safety information that shipped with your system. - 1.
-Follow the safety guidelines listed in Safety instructions. - 2.
+For more information, see the safety information that shipped with your system.

+- 1. Follow the safety guidelines listed in Safety instructions. - 2.
 Follow the procedure listed in Before working inside your system. - 3.
-If applicable, close the PCle card holder latch on the air shroud to release the full length card. - 4.
-If applicable, disconnect the power or data cables from expansion card(s). - 5.
+If applicable, close the PCIe card holder latch on the air shroud to release the full length card. - 5.
 Remove the expansion card riser 1A.